strand/make.bettermistak.es/source/resume/index.markdown

 I solve problems and communicate clearly in English, markup, and code.

-I use open tools including: bash, HTML, JavaScript, PostgreSQL, Rails, RSpec, Ruby, Sass/CSS, and Sinatra.
+I use open tools including: bash, HTML, JavaScript/jQuery, PostgreSQL, Rails, RSpec, Ruby, Sass/CSS, and Sinatra.

 I have experience with PowerShell, SharePoint, and many proprietary internal tools.